 What is a…

-“Feller” is one who fells trees—a cutter of trees; a lumberjack.
+The word “feller” is an Old English name for one who fells trees—a cutter of trees, a lumberjack.

-The word refers to the felling (cutting down) of trees.
-Like the inhabitants of the land, the “fir” trees remained undisturbed.
+Like the inhabitants of the land, the fir trees remained undisturbed.
 The land was at rest, no longer under the attack and dominion of the successive kings of Babylon.

 “The idea is plain.
 The very forest is represented as rejoicing.
 It would be safe from the king of Babylon.
 He could no longer cut it down to build his palaces, or to construct his implements of war.”
 (Albert Barnes, Notes on the Bible